 Scientific name: Andrias davidianus

 Now on to the Facts!

 1.)
-Like all amphibians, these salamanders breathe oxygen through their skin.
+Like all amphibians, these salamanders drink water and breathe oxygen through their skin.

 2.)
 They prey on fish, worms, frogs, snails, insects, crabs, crayfish, and even smaller salamanders.
 Yes, they will even cannibalize their young.